-We are planning to hold our next four day workshop over two weekends – Feb 25 and 26 and March 25 and 26, 2017 at Harmony Dawn Retreat Centre near Hastings Ontario.
-While the workshop is primarily intended for yoga teachers, it is very relevant for clinicians, social workers, and caregivers who work with those living with trauma and stress related conditions.
+We are planning to hold our next workshop in Trenton, in November 2017.
+The workshop is relevant to yoga teachers, clinicians, social workers, and caregivers who work with those living with trauma and stress related conditions.
 If you think you might be interested in attending please give us a call.
-Check it out Trauma Sensitive Yoga Training – Harmony Dawn Retreat Centre, February and March 2017
+613-438-9642

 Brendon is certified by the Trauma Centre in Boston to teach trauma sensitive yoga to survivors of PTSD and other emotional trauma.
 A veteran himself, he to teaches Mindful Yoga at Trent View counselling, where he is an associate, to veterans of Canadian Forces operations who are recovering from PTS.
 Trained by the Veterans Yoga Project he has also taught yoga to United States Military veterans with PTS.
 He was a member of a joint Queens University/ Royal Military College of Canada study team that studied the effects that yoga may have on men and women recovering from exposure to operational trauma.

 Kellie Dearman is a certified yoga teacher (Still Point) with twelve years of teaching experience (4500+ hours).
 She has taken over 60 hours of Trauma Sensitive Yoga Teacher training, has worked privately with individuals with PTSD and incorporates key elements of TSY in her general Hatha yoga classes.
 Kellie regularly partners with Brendon Abram to deliver mindfulness, meditation and yoga retreats.
 She is also an associate at Trent View.